Updated November 2022

 A soft legging goes a long way.
-The CRZ fleece-lined legging provides a comfortable thickness to compression ratio and has pockets on both legs.
+The CRZ fleece-lined legging provides a comfortable thickness-to-compression ratio and has pockets on both legs.
 They also come in 14 different colours and patterns.
-These are new to me this season and fast becoming a favourite as they’re a great multi-activity legging.
+They are a favourite of mine because they’re great multi-activity leggings.

 Columbia has nailed it with their high-rise warm winter pants.
 It’s a thicker material – almost like a soft shelf – with water repellency and UPF protection This means it’s a good buffer against the wind when cross-country skiing and snowshoeing and warm when out walking.
 But it’s also stretchy and fits close against the skin.
 There’s one zippered side pocket to slip your phone into which makes it easy to access while on the trails.

-Note – the fit on the model isn’t very flattering and not how these pants fit in real life.
-They’re a tight fit with a narrow, straight leg at the ankle – they fit more like leggings (versus how it looks like pants in the product shot.)
+Note – the fit on the model isn’t very flattering.
+It’s not how these pants fit in real life.
+They’re a tight fit with a narrow, straight leg at the ankle – they fit more like leggings as seen on me in the photo above (versus how it looks like pants in the product shot.)

-Would it surprise you if I told you I own these leggings in four different colours?
+Would it surprise you if I told you I own these leggings in six different colours?
 Because I do.

-Mondetta’s Core Cold Gear Legging have been a go-to for me for years.
+Mondetta’s Core Cold Gear legging have been a go-to for me for years.
 They have a high banded waist and come with pockets on both legs.
-They’re affordable and comfortable and what I spend most of my time in whether it’s snowboarding, running or just around the house.
+They’re affordable and comfortable and are what I spend most of my time in whether it’s snowboarding, running or just around the house.